-503 Serial Number and Filing Receipt
+Serial Number and Filing Receipt

-Each application which meets the formal requirements as to completeness is immediately given a serial number and a filing date.
+In the Application Branch each application which meets the formal requirements as to completeness is immediately given a serial number and a filing date.
 Since the serial numbers are limited to six digits, a new series is started from time to time.
+The current series was started in 1948.
 It is therefore important, when referring to application files, to identify them by their filing dates as well as by serial number.

-The Application Branch mails a receipt to the applicant for each application filed, giving the serial number, filing date, and division to which are placed thereon.
+The Application Branch mails a receipt to the attorney or agent, if any, otherwise to the applicant, for each application filed, giving the serial number, filing date, and division to which